Semantic search for 100M+ galaxy images using AI-generated captions: Methodology

 \subsection{Learning semantic embeddings through contrastive alignment}

-These generated embeddings already enable semantic search, however writing descriptions for all 140 million images in the Legacy Survey and HSC MMU catalogs would be prohibitively expensive.
-To address this, we predict the semantic embeddings from images directly.
-We use the pre-trained AION as our image encoder, an astronomy foundation model pretrained via masked modeling on over 200 million observations that achieves state-of-the-art performance on galaxy image similarity search~\citep{2025aion1}.
-The AION Transformer-based encoder-decoder architecture accommodates varying input formats, capable of handling both HSC images (5 bands) and Legacy Survey images (4 bands), and can be used for future telescope surveys.
+These generated embeddings already enable semantic search.
+However, writing descriptions for all images in the Legacy Survey and HSC MMU catalogs would be prohibitively expensive.
+To address this, we predict text-searchable embeddings directly from images using the approach summarized in Figure~\ref{fig:overview}.
+We use AION~\citep{2025aion1} as our image encoder, an astronomy foundation model pretrained via masked modeling on over 200 million observations that achieves state-of-the-art performance on galaxy image similarity search.
+The AION Transformer-based encoder-decoder architecture accommodates varying input formats, enabling it to handle both HSC images (five bands) and Legacy Survey images (four bands), and can be used for future telescope surveys.
 We use AION-1-Base, the 300M parameter variant with 768-dimensional embeddings, contrastively aligning its image encoder outputs with our text embeddings to create a shared semantic space.
 The encoder weights of AION-1-Base and \texttt{text-embedding-3-large} are not updated during training.

-Our alignment architecture uses four-layer residual MLPs as projection heads for both image and text, learning a shared 1024-dimensional embedding space through a contrastive loss.
-Motivated by prior work suggesting that shorter captions may lead to higher performance in contrastive learning~\citep{li2023an}, we compare training on the original multi-paragraph descriptions against those using single-sentence summaries generated by \texttt{gpt-4.1-nano} (see Appendix Fig.~\ref{fig:summary_prompt} for prompt).
-We train on a single NVIDIA A100 GPU using AdamW optimizer~\citep{loshchilov2018decoupled} with learning rate \texttt{1e-4}, weight decay 0.05, and cosine annealing.
+Our alignment architecture uses four-layer residual multilayer perceptrons (MLPs) as projection heads for both image and text, learning a shared 1024-dimensional embedding space through a contrastive loss.
+Motivated by prior work suggesting that shorter captions may lead to higher performance in contrastive learning~\citep{li2023an}, we compare training on the original multi-paragraph descriptions against single-sentence summaries generated by GPT-4.1-nano (see Appendix Fig.~\ref{fig:summary_prompt} for prompt).
+We train on a single NVIDIA A100 GPU using AdamW optimizer~\citep{loshchilov2018decoupled} with learning rate $10^{-4}$, weight decay 0.05, and cosine annealing.
 We leverage AION-1-Base encoder embeddings averaged over token-space (768-dimensional) for images and \texttt{text-embedding-3-large} (3072-dimensional) for text.
-This average pooling follows the AION embedding protocol for similarity search and morphology classification \citep{2025aion1}.
-We use symmetric cross-entropy (InfoNCE~\citep{infonce}) as the contrastive loss.
+This average pooling follows the AION embedding protocol for similarity search and morphology classification.
+We use symmetric cross-entropy~\citep[InfoNCE]{infonce} as the contrastive loss.